hipponot/kudu/README.md

 =====

 ## Introduction
-Kudu is a Vagrant based developer virtualization platform.
+Kudu is buildware that understands transitive dependency management and is optimized for multi-gem, multi-api developer workflows.
 In its current state Kudu supports the development of Sinatra Web APIs and ruby gems.
-The host OS can be either ubuntu or OSX the guest OS is ubuntu.
-The system includes build-ware for packaging ruby projects as gems that is optimzied for fast developer iterations and supports transitive dependency management.
 The build-ware is extensible, adding support for other language types is WIP.

 ## Prerequisites

-Your system must have ruby >1.87 installed.
+Your system must have ruby >1.93 installed.

 ## Install VirtualBox